wangyishen/personalwebsite/content/publication/2018_pesgm_der/index.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "*IEEE PES General Meeting*, Portland, OR, Aug." publication_short = "*IEEE PES General Meeting*, Portland, OR, Aug."
+publication = "*IEEE PES General Meeting*, Portland, OR, USA, Aug.
+2018." publication_short = "*IEEE PES General Meeting*"

 # Abstract and optional shortened version.
-abstract = ""
-abstract_short = ""
+abstract = "As microgrids have advanced from early prototypes to relatively mature technologies, converting data center integrated commercial buildings to microgrids provides economic, reliability and resiliency enhancements for the building owners.
+Thus, microgrid design and economically sizing distributed energy resources (DER) are becoming more demanding to gain widespread microgrids commercial viability.
+In this paper, an optimal DER sizing formulation for a hybrid AC/DC microgrid configuration has been proposed to leverage all benefits that AC or DC microgrid could solely contribute.
+Energy storage (ES), photovoltaics (PV) and power electronics devices are coordinately sized for economic grid-connected and reliable islanded operations.
+Time-of-use (TOU) energy usages charges and peak demand charges are explicitly modeled to achieve maximum level of cost savings.
+Numerical results obtained from a real commercial building load demonstrate the benefits of the proposed approach and the importance of jointly sizing DER for the grid-connected and islanded modes." abstract_short = ""

 # Is this a selected publication? (true/false)